 Woodward Tahoe is the newest location in the Camp Woodward family, which has been hosting the most action-packed summer camps for over 40 years.
 Snow or sunshine, we have the best parks, a one-of-a-kind indoor facility, and visiting pros who will make sure you leave camp with new tricks up your sleeve.
 On top of all that, you’ll make some new friends and wish you could stay at camp all summer.

-We operate eight weeks of co-ed residential summer camp of youth age 7-19, plus one week specially designed for adults.
-We offer programs for snowboard, freeski, skateboard, BMX, Mountain Bike Freestyle, scooter, digital media and cheer.
+We operate nine weeks of co-ed residential summer camp of youth age 7-17.
+We offer programs for Snowboard, Freeski, Skateboard, BMX, Mtn Bike Freestyle, Scooter, Parkour, Digital Media, Cheer and Adventure Camp.
 Each camp program provides a safe and fun learning environment for all abilities.

 Perched atop the beautiful Donner Summit, Woodward Tahoe is located at Boreal Mountain Resort in Lake Tahoe, California.
 Woodward Tahoe is located minutes from the Town of Truckee, 45 minutes from Reno, 90 minutes from the state capitol, Sacramento and only 3 hours from beautiful San Francisco.
 LEARN MORE

 Woodward Tahoe is dedicated to having the top action sport and cheer facilities.
 From skateparks to foam pits to dirt jumps, we have everything to help your child progress.
 LEARN MORE